susanev/uw-stars-cse/143/weeks/week02/lecture-notes.md

 #### Stacks and Queues
 * Ordered structure
-* Ability to add something, remove something, check if its empty, and get its size, usually also a peek operation
+* Ability to add something, remove something, check if its empty, and get its size

 ##### Stacks
 * LIFO (last-in-first-out)